kevintruong/til/File-System,-Part-1:-Introduction.md

 Not all filesystems natively support all of these goals.
 For example, many filesystems do not automatically compress rarely-used files

 ## What are `.`, `..`, and `...`?
+In standard unix file systems:
-`.` represents the current directory
+* `.` represents the current directory

-`..` represents the parent directory
+* `..` represents the parent directory

-`...` is NOT a valid representation of any directory (this not the grandparent directory)
+* `...` is NOT a valid representation of any directory (this not the grandparent directory).
+It _could_ however be the name of a file on disk.

 ## What are absolute and relative paths?
 Absolute paths are paths that start from the 'root node' of your directory tree.
 Relative paths are paths that start from your current position in the tree.